Yoast/yoastcs/README.md

 ### As dependency

-To include standards as part of project require them as development dependencies:
+To include standards as part of a project require them as development dependencies:

 ```bash
 composer require yoast/yoastcs:dev-master --dev
 ```

-Note that Composer won't run configuration scripts in this scenario and root project needs to take care of it.
+Note that Composer won't run configuration scripts in this scenario and the root project needs to take care of it.

 ## PHP Code Sniffer